threefoldfoundation/info_threefold/src/threefold30/threefold30.md

 # ThreeFold 3.0 Launch

-ThreeFold 3.0 is our final step in our go to market approach.
+ThreeFold 3.0 is our final step in our go-to-market approach.

 We have spent the last 5 years building ThreeFold working towards this magical moment.